 Dr. Triezenberg is a graduate of the Great Lakes Leadership Academy Advancement Program focusing on leading for the common good.
 Heather is currently the chair (2021-2022) for the Assembly of Sea Grant Extension Program Leaders and a member of the National Estuarine Research Reserve System Board Science Collaborative Advisory Board.
 She has received numerous honors and awards, including the Association of Natural Resource Extension Professionals gold award for a referred journal article, NASA-MSU for early career scholars fellowship, and MSU Extension meritorious service award.

-Triezenberg conducts applied human dimensions research in support of natural resources.
-Her human dimensions of natural resources research explores how stakeholders perceive risks related to critical issues within the Great Lakes to inform engagement and communication efforts, citizen science, and program evaluation.
+Triezenberg has a faculty appointment in the MSU Fisheries and Wildlife Department where she conducts applied human dimensions of natural resources research.
+Her work explores how stakeholders perceive risks related to critical issues within the Great Lakes to inform engagement and communication efforts, community science, and program evaluation.
 She is also interested in the application of Geographic Information Systems (GIS) and other quantitative methods to better understand stakeholders’ perceptions and actions as well as the incorporation of human dimensions data into management modeling and decision-making.